niess/mulder/docs/source/interface.rst

 is organised in five topics, `Geometry <Geometry interface_>`_, `Materials
 <Materials interface_>`_, `States <States interface_>`_, `Simulation <Simulation
 interface_>`_ and `Pictures <Picture interface_>`_, as described below.
+Moreover, Mulder exhibits some package-level data, as outlined in the `Configuration <Configuration data_>`_ section.

 Geometry interface